 Alkaligrass - a lawn choice for salty situations

-With water levels in aquifers dropping in some parts of the state and salty water a problem with some wells, lawn grass choice is a critical concern.
-Bluegrass is relatively intolerant of salts.
-Consider alkaligrass, Puccinellia distans, a native of the prairies in the western U.S. and Canada.
-Alkaligrass is a cool season bunch grass.
+With water levels in aquifers dropping in some parts of the state and salty water a problem in some wells, lawn grass choice is a critical concern.
+Bluegrass is relatively intolerant of salts, so consider alkaligrass, Puccinellia distans, a native of the prairies in the western U.S. and Canada is a cool season bunch grass.
 A good variety for lawns is 'Fults' and is available from seed dealers.

 For more information, see the following Colorado State University Extension fact sheet(s).

 Do you have a question?
 Try Ask an Expert!